-Although initially discovered in baculoviruses. homologs of IAP genes were subsequently found to be present in many organisms including yeast, insects, and mammals.
+Although initially discovered in baculoviruses, homologs of IAP genes were subsequently found to be present in many organisms including yeast, insects. and mammals.
 It has been found that the BIR domains of cellular IAPs block selected caspases.
 For example, in human X-linked iap (XIAP), the BIR2 domain binds to and inhibits caspase 3 and 7, whereas BIR3 inhibits caspase-9 (37).
 Other IAPs have ubiquitin ligase activity associated with their RING domain and thereby target caspases for ubiquitination and subsequent degradation (38).
-In Drosophila there are several proteins, e.g., HID, Grim and Reaper, that block the activity of Drosophila IAPs and are called IAP antagonists (Figure 3).
+In Drosophila there are several proteins, e.g., HID, Grim and Reaper, that block the activity of Drosophila IAPs and are called IAP antagonists (Figure 2).
 These antagonists are necessary to allow for normal insect development that is based on the orderly removal of unneeded tissues via apoptosis.
 Therefore, they facilitate apoptosis by blocking proteins that would inhibit this process.
-Whereas, XIAP inhibits caspases, the most well-characterized baculovirus IAP, Op-IAP-3 is thought to act against the IAP antagonists, HID, Grim and Reaper. inactivating the antagonists, the cellular IAPs are no longer bound and upon release can then block apoptosis (Figure 3).
-It has been shown that cellular IAPs from D. melanogaster and S. frugiperda are inactivated after cells are infected with an apoptosis inducing AcMNPV.
-This led to the activation of caspases and cell death (39).